 Hospitals use it because it's especially good at killing a parasite called cryptosporidiosis (crypto) that spreads in human poop.
 Even bleach can't seem to easily get rid of these stubborn pathogens.
 Hydrogen peroxide may also work against the norovirus, which is both hard to kill and very contagious.
 More research is needed to know how well it works as a decontaminant.

 These harmless skin growths tend to come on after middle age and can look like warts.
 These "barnacles of aging" often pop up on the chest, neck, and back.
-A new hydrogen peroxide-based medicine seems to get rid of them.
+A topical hydrogen peroxide-based medicine seems to get rid of them.
 Talk to your doctor about a prescription.

 Some people claim hydrogen peroxide helps fight cancer and other illnesses.
 There's zero proof for this, but lots to suggest it can make you very sick if you drink it, inhale too much of its gases, or otherwise misuse it.
 Ask your doctor about any alternative treatments before you start.